-Comments management should be integrated in the tool.
+Comments management should be integrated into the tool.
 Comments belong to the post: it is the contribution of my readers.
-I haven’t too much comments to deal with right now, but it would be great to be able to manage that through the tool.
-Comments ask sometime to edit the article, for example, to correct a misspelling.
+I haven’t too many comments to deal with right now, but it would be great to be able to manage that through the tool.
+Comments ask some time to edit the article, for example, to correct a misspelling.
 If comments are not managed from the tool, I will have to open the back office to read them and then go back to the desktop editor or worse, edit from WordPress back office.
 In a few weeks, it may be possible that I will stop to use the offline tool.

 Result: Blogo handles with comment management perfectly.

-Comment management from Blogo can save your time.
+Comment management from Blogo can save you time.
 I wanted it, I have it!

 Criterion #7: be connected and distraction-free!